JepsonNomad/timelapseConservation/README.md

 ### Notes

-Be sure to uncompress the exif.zip and extract.zip subdirectories.
-Note that NDVI (MODIS), elevation (DEP) and imagery (NAIP) were accessed via Google Earth Engine; code for reconstructing these data are available in their corresponding `data/` subdirectory but are required only for maps; wrangled data to reproduce analyses are in `data/` folders
+Be sure to uncompress the exif.zip and extract.zip subdirectories in the `data/` folder.
+Note that NDVI (MODIS), elevation (DEP) and imagery (NAIP) were accessed via Google Earth Engine; code for reconstructing these data are available in their corresponding `data/` folder but are required only for generating maps; wrangled data to reproduce analyses are in `data/`.